apalache-mc/apalache/docs/src/apalache/fold.md

 The first advantage of the fold implementation, we feel, is that it is much more clear and concise.
 It also does not require a termination condition, unlike the recursive case.
 One inherent problem of using recursive operators with a symbolic encoding, is the inability to estimate termination.
-While it may be immediately obvious to a human, that `MaxRec` terminates after no more than `Len(seq)` steps, automatic termination analysis is, in general, a rather complex form of static analysis.
+While it may be immediately obvious to a human, that `MaxRec` terminates after no more than `Len(seq)` steps, automatic termination analysis is, in general, a rather complex and incomplete form of static analysis.
 Apalache addresses this by finitely unrolling recursive operators and requires users to provide unroll limits (`UNROLL_LIMIT_MaxRec == ...`), which serve as a static upper bound to the number of recursive re-entries, because in general, recursive operators may take an unpredictable number of steps (e.g. computing the Collatz sequence) or never terminate at all.
 Consider a minor adaptation of the above example, where the author made a mistake in implementing the operator: